 Yeah, they had a year, a year to do this.

-And just like the FBI, this slow trickle of relevant information just keeps coming out only because there's pressure legally and because of the pressure that the attorney general has put here.
+And just like the FBI, this slow trickle of relevant information just keeps coming out only because there's pressure legally and because of the pressure that the Attorney General has put here.

-In addition to Chris Ray, the conduct of the special prosecutor's office is becoming more and more important.
+In addition to Chris Ray, the conduct of the Special Prosecutor's office is becoming more and more important.

-Keep in mind that some of these documents that were released last week had bait stance on them saying that they came from the special counsel's office, which means Mueller knew about the evidence against Flynn, even as he was prosecuting him and trying to force him into a plea deal.
+Keep in mind that some of these documents that were released last week had bates stance on them saying that they came from the special counsel's office, which means Mueller knew about the evidence against Flynn, even as he was prosecuting him and trying to force him into a plea deal.

-All right, let's go back to this letter.
+Let's go back to this letter.

 We now know that.

-We saw the handwritten notes, right?
+We saw the handwritten notes, and they are devastating.

-And they are devastating, and that then comes from their memorandum.
+And that then comes from their memorandum.

-Now, the reason I am told we even got this is because not because of the FBI director.
+Now, the reason I am told we even got this is not because of the FBI director.

 He was aware of it.